yoland68/rfcs/README.md

     - Put care into the details: **RFCs that do not present convincing motivation, demonstrate understanding of the impact of the design, or are disingenuous about the drawbacks or alternatives tend to be poorly-received**.

+2. Submit the Markdown file as a pull request.

+    - Fork this repo.

+    - Create your proposal as `rfcs/0000-my-feature.md` (where "my-feature" is descriptive).

-2. Open a new thread in [Discussions](https://github.com/comfy-org/rfcs/discussions) and make sure to set category to "RFC Discussions".
+    - Submit a pull request.
+A new thread in [Discussions](https://github.com/comfy-org/rfcs/discussions) will be made automatically.

     - Build consensus and integrate feedback in the discussion thread.
 RFCs that have broad support are much more likely to make progress than those that don't receive any comments.